Ask your plant question

 Third, they seed easily, even into lawn grass, so new screw-pines will appear by the hundreds from the soil after flowering and need to be removed or killed

-Otherwise, screw-pine looks great in proper settings
+Otherwise, Screw-Pine looks great in proper settings